Shrimp and Couscous Stew (Cioppino-style)

-A brothy stew full of tomatoes, fennel, shrimp, and aromatics, is made luscious with pearl couscous, and bright with lemon, dill, and Castelvetrano olives (any green olive will do!).
+A brothy stew full of shrimp, fennel, tomato and aromatics, is made luscious with pearl couscous, and bright with lemon, dill, and Castelvetrano olives (any green olive will do!).
 It’s reminiscent of Cioppino taken up a notch with zesty flavors.

 pot of shrimp and couscous stew

-I’m excited to share this Mediterranean Shrimp Stew recipe with you for so many reasons.
-Like most of my recipes, it comes together easily and quickly, it’s full of fresh, zesty flavors, colorful ingredients and as a bonus, it makes a showstopping presentation with little effort!
+I’m excited to share this shrimp and Israeli couscous (a.k.a. pearl couscous) stew recipe with you for so many reasons.
+Like most of my recipes, it comes together easily and quickly, it’s full of fresh, zesty flavors, colorful ingredients and as a bonus, it makes a showstopper presentation with little effort!
 No beige food here!
 Seriously though, it melds many of the great Mediterranean ingredients such as lemon, olive, tomato, dill, and fennel, and shows them off beautifully.
 I suggest using your prettiest Dutch oven and serving it at the table.
 I almost forgot to mention the pearl couscous, which adds a luscious texture to the dish and makes this shrimp stew more filling than a traditional Cioppino.
 It’s Cioppino, dare I say, leveled up!

 shrimp stew close up.